 - Verify the identity of the customer or their beneficial owners;

-- Obtain information on the nature of business off the customer;
+- Obtain information on the nature of business of the customer;

 - Perform an ongoing monitoring

-MAS has explained two types of CDD depending on the assessed risk regarding the customer and their business activity – simplified and enhanced due diligence.
-In most cases the simplified CDD will be enough but for transactions and customers associated with higher ML/TF risks additional measures should be taken.
+MAS has identified two types of CDD: simplified and enhanced due diligence.
+These will apply depending on the assessed risk of the customer and their business activity.
+In most cases, simplified CDD will suffice.
+However, if the transactions and customers are associated with higher ML/TF risks, additional measures should be taken.

 Cash Payout Restrictions